-It is rare to see cougars, but always expect the unexpected while in the outdoors.
-Children and pets are most likely to be the victim of a cougar attack.
+As nocturnal and stealthy animals, it is extremely rare to see cougars, but it is not unheard of.
+Children and pets are the most likely to be the victim of a cougar attack.
 To minimize the chance of attack, follow the same guidelines for bears, such as never traveling alone and making lots of noise.
-If you encounter a cougar you should slowly back away, and never turn and run.
-If the cougar advances on you, make yourself look as big as possible, pick up any children you’re with, and scream your lungs off to try and scare it away.
-Basically, try to intimidate the cougar as much as possible.
+If you encounter a cougar you should slowly back away.
+Never turn and run.
+If the cougar advances on you, make yourself look as big as possible, pick up any children you are with, and scream loudly to try and scare it away.
+Try to intimidate the cougar as much as possible.
 If the cougar continues to approach, you should even throw sticks and rocks at it.
 Let it know you are not easy prey, and if it attacks, fight back with all you have.

 Other cougar safety resources